BatedUrGonnaDie/pydash/README.md

 1. Install binary for system as described: `https://wiki.qt.io/PySide_Binaries_Linux`
 2. `sudo pip install -U requests`
-3. If SSL warning/error is thrown: `sudo pip install requests[security]` (requires python-dev, libffi-dev, and libssl-dev packages.
-Can also solve xcb threading error)
+3. If SSL warning/error is thrown: `sudo pip install requests[security]` (requires python-dev, libffi-dev, and libssl-dev packages)
+4. If you receive an xcb threading error, make sure pip is up to date then try step 2 again.

 #####Mac
 Using 10.10, Python >= 2.7.9 (thanks to rennsport for testing)